Urban Foraging Processing & Preservation - Nature & Outdoors quest for Intermediate level adventurers

 1

-Clean your forage immediately after collection.
-Fill a large bowl with cold water, submerge plants, agitate gently to dislodge dirt and insects.
-Lift plants out rather than dumping water—debris sinks.
-For leafy greens like chickweed or lamb's quarters, do two washes.
-Spin dry in a salad spinner or roll gently in clean towels.
-Work in small batches so nothing sits wet for hours.
+Fill a large bowl with cold water, submerge your haul, and agitate gently to release dirt and bugs.
+Lift plants out so debris stays at the bottom.
+For leafy greens like chickweed or lamb's quarters, wash twice.
+Spin dry or roll in clean towels, working in small batches so nothing sits wet.

 2